-Marvel Knights: Spider-Man kick off with a story where aunt May gets kidnapped and he goes running to Norman Osborn, who's in prison, demanding he return her.
+- Marvel Knights: Spider-Man kicks off with a story in which Aunt May is kidnapped.
+Spider-Man immediately confronts Norman Osborn, who's in prison, demanding he return her.
 Osborn says he had nothing to do with it, because he's in prison.
 Of course, being imprisoned (or even dead) has not stopped Osborn on other occasions.
 And it turns out that he really was responsible.

-In Arkham Asylum: Living Hell, Dr. Arkham cannot bring himself to admit a gaggle of demons tried to open a portal to Hell in the Asylum, being a Flat Earth Atheist.
-So instead he reasons the Scarecrow released fear gas on the vents and has him thrown in solitary for a month.
+- In Arkham Asylum: Living Hell, Dr. Arkham cannot bring himself to admit a gaggle of demons tried to open a portal to Hell in the Asylum, being a Flat-Earth Atheist.
+So instead he reasons the Scarecrow released fear gas in the vents and has him thrown in solitary for a month.
 Scarecrow sputters a Big "WHAT?!".
 Not that anyone believes him.

-In a recent Batman issue, Batman pursues a recently escaped Joker because he thinks Joker was responsible for attacking and poisoning Commissioner Gordon's wife.
+- In Batman: The Black Mirror, Batman pursues a recently escaped Joker because he thinks Joker was responsible for attacking and poisoning Commissioner Gordon's ex-wife.
 After defeating him, however, and Batman tells him to stay away from the Gordons, Joker revealed that this time, he was completely innocent of attacking the Gordons.
 It was actually James Gordon Jr. who did the deed.

 "I've recognized seventeen children waiting for me back in Rome, but I'm quite sure that one's not mine."

 - Non-villainous example in Asterix and the Magic Carpet.
 Cacofonix's singing is now so bad it causes rainstorms to occur, much to the annoyance of the rest of the village.
 On a trip to India to fix a drought, their flying carpet encounters a heavy storm, forcing Cacofonix to protest that this one has nothing to do with him.